-Factual error: Lt.
+Character mistake: Lt.
 Caffey (Tom Cruise) wants the two marines to plead guilty and take a deal because he doesn't want the to "spend the rest of their lives in Leavenworth (prison)."
 The United States Disciplinary Barracks is indeed located in Leavenworth, Kansas.
 And the US Army and US Air Force send convicted felons there to do their time.
 However, Marines and members of the United States Navy are sent to Portsmouth Naval Prison in New Hampshire.
 It is run by the Marines.

 Continuity mistake: In one scene when Sam and Jo are leaving Danny's apartment, there is a wide shot showing Daniel opening the door, then there is a close up of Daniel and Sam, and Sam opens the door again.

 Trivia: Screenwriter Aaron Sorkin has a cameo as a lawyer in a bar talking to a woman about one of his cases.

 Col. Nathan R. Jessep: Son, we live in a world that has walls and those walls have to be guarded by men with guns.
 Who's gonna do it?
 You?
 You, Lieutenant Weinberg?
 I have a greater responsibility than you can possibly fathom.
 You weep for Santiago and you curse the Marines; you have that luxury.
 You have the luxury of not knowing what I know: that Santiago's death, while tragic, probably saved lives and my existence, while grotesque and incomprehensible to you, saves lives.